 High School Admissions Timeline

-- Monday, August 20: Inquiry form available (for shadow visits, open houses, curriculum nights)
+- Monday, August 19: Inquiry form available (for student visits, open houses, curriculum nights and tours)

 - 1. Online Inquiry